-Monthly monitoring of water column temperatures and surface salinities on a transect extending seaward from New York Harbor across the shelf into the Slope Water by the Northeast Fisheries Science Center in Narragansett, Rhode Island, continued in 1992 for the seventeenth consecutive year (Benway et al., MS 1993).
-The near surface annual average temperature was found to be approximately 0.5°C cooler than the long-term mean (1978-91) which is consistent with the marine deck SST data
+Monthly monitoring of water column temperatures and surface salinities on a transect extending seaward from New'York Harbor across the shelf into the Slope Water by the Northeast Fisheries Science Center in Narragansett, Rhode Island, continued in 199 for the seventeenth consecutive year (Benway et al., 1993).
+Consistent with the marine deck SST data, the near surface annual average temperature was found to be approximately 0.5° C cooler than the long-term mean (1978-91).
+Surface salinities were 0.7 psu above normal averaged over the year due to high values near shore in January through March and in July and August and at the shelf break during June and July.
+Bottom temperatures averaged 0.3° C cooler for the transect during the year.